Punctured groups for exotic fusion systems: Introduction

 It is possible that there could be other examples of punctured groups for $\F_{\Sol}(3)$ in which the centralizer of an involution is $\Spin_7(q)$ for certain $q = 3^{1+6a}$; a necessary condition for existence is that each prime divisor of $q^2-1$ is a square modulo $7$.
 However, given this condition, we can neither prove or disprove the existence of an example with the prescribed involution centralizer.

 In Section~\ref{S:pgexotic}, we survey a few families of known exotic fusion systems at odd primes to determine whether or not they have a punctured group.
 A summary of the findings is contained in Theorem~\ref{T:pgexotic}.
-For nearly all the exotic systems we consider, either the system is of characteristic $p$-type, or the centralizer of some $p$-element is exotic and a punctured group does not exist.
+For nearly all the exotic systems we consider, either the system is of characteristic $p$-type, or the normalizer of some $p$-subgroup is exotic and therefore a punctured group does not exist.
+Indeed, it might be that a similar result can be shown for all known exotic fusion systems at odd primes.
+At least we are not aware of any counterexample.

 In particular, when considering the family of Clelland-Parker systems \cite{ClellandParker2010} in which each essential subgroup is special, we find that $O^{p'}(C_\F(Z(S))/Z(S))$ is simple, exotic, and had not appeared elsewhere in the literature as of the time of our writing.
 We dedicate part of Subsection~\ref{SS:CP} to describing these systems and to proving that they are exotic.